 The two-way Emergency Responder Radio Antenna System (ERRAS) works by distributing the available outside radio signal over a system of small interior antennas within the building.
 The interior antennas disperse the radio signal throughout the building to provide distributed coverage throughout.
-Emergency responder radios may sufficiently work outside of your building, but the signal can degrade once indoors.
+ERR may sufficiently work outside of your building, but the signal can degrade once indoors.
 This happens because common building materials such as Low-E glass, metal and concrete can block or degrade the wireless signal.
 This leads to poor quality wireless service inside buildings which can hinder communication of first responders and emergency personnel with another.
 This problem is especially prevalent in large buildings that are segmented into multiple rooms.

 The first step for general contractors, electrical contractors, and building owners is understanding local code requirements to ensure your building complies and passes the necessary AHJ inspections in issuing a Certificate of Occupancy.

 Cabling Infrastructure, Commissioning, Inspection, and Certificate of Occupancy Basics

 - The ERRAS system may be as simple a system for managing emergency response radio coverage as Bi-Directional Amplifier with a few antennas joined by coaxial cabling.
 ERRAS installations typically require ½” coaxial cable to the interior and exterior donor antennas.

 - For buildings over 250,000-square-feet, a fiber optic backbone may need to be installed to properly distribute the signal to fiber optic remote amplifiers.